arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

   The `_graphs` system collection will be used for `distributeShardsLike`.

-- For individual OneShard databases, set the `sharding` database property to `"single"` to enforce the OneShard conditions for all collections that will be created in it.
+- For individual OneShard databases, set the `sharding` database property to `"single"` to enforce the OneShard condition.
 The `_graphs` system collection will be used for `distributeShardsLike`.
 It is not possible to change the `sharding` database property afterwards or overwrite this setting for individual collections.
   For non-OneShard databases the value of the `sharding` database property is either `""` or `"flexible"`.

-- For individual OneShard collections, set the `numberOfShards` collection property to `1` for the first collection which acts as sharding prototype for the others.
-Set the `distributeShardsLike` property to the name of the prototype collection for all other collections.
-You may also use an existing collection which does not have `distributeShardsLike` set itself for all your collections, such as the `_graphs` system collection.

 {% hint 'info' %}
 The prototype collection does not only control the sharding, but also the